fmkr-project/4000kmlike_tablegen/README.md

-# 4000kmlike_tablegen
+# TABLEGEN for 4000kmlike

-CSV to Markdown parser in Common Lisp.
-For training purposes only.
+A simple parser in Common Lisp designed as an utility tool for 4000kmlike (https://github.com/fmkr-project/4000kmlike).

+Converts `.csv` fare files to more readable `.md` tables.